Wise up on your Wage

 Tip Credit History

 1966 The Tip Credit is created.
 In 1966, the Tip credit was 50%.
 In 1980, the tip credit is reduced to its lowest rate at 40 percent.
-Today, in 2010, the tip credit slightly exceeds 70%- the highest in its history.
+In 1996, the tip credit is frozen at 50% of the regular minimum wage, which was $4.25.
+Today, Allegretto & Fillion (2009) report that the subminimum wage is ate the lowest share of the regular Federal minimum wage on record at just 29.4%.
+In Santa Fe, New Mexico who has the highest minimum wage in the U.S (10.25) waiters and waitresses still only earn a base wage of $2.13, the tip credit is even higher aprox 80% .
 If the tip credit returned to 50 percent, then the federal subminimum wage for waitresses and waiters would be $3.63 today instead of $2.13 per hr.

 When the U.S Dept of Labor states “If an employee’s tips combined with the employers direct wages do not equal the minimum hourly wage, the employer must make up the difference”, it only applies to the work week, not just the day you failed to make minimum wage.